TV-Rename/tvrename/options.md

 _Default:_ ***Un-ticked***

-_Preferred language:_
-This option sets the language for returned data when requesting information from TheTVDB API.
+_Preferred language:_ sets the language for returned data when requesting information from TheTVDB API.
 TV Rename will request "English" If the selected language is not available.

-_Mode:_
-This option (new in Version 2.3.2) allows you to preview functionality that is being worked on but not yet ready for the mainstream releases.
+The _Mode:_ drop-down, (new in Version 2.3.2) allows you to preview functionality that is being worked on but not yet ready for the mainstream releases.
 The options available are "Production" and "Beta".

-In production mode the application looks and behaves as normal.
+In Production mode the application looks and behaves as normal.

-In beta mode a new menu called **Beta** appears between **Tools** and **Help** which gives you access to preview upcoming additions and enhancements.
+In Beta mode a new menu called **Beta** appears between **Tools** and **Help** which gives you access to preview upcoming additions and enhancements.

 _Default:_ ***Production***